PLATINUM2025

 Adolescents

-Promotes healthy births and healthy moms by offering accessible, comprehensive birth support services to Refugee women: evidence-based education; trained support to increase access to prenatal care and patient advocacy; postpartum “Mom’s Circles” calls and home visits; and training for Refugee women to provide
+Embrace promotes healthy births and healthy moms by offering accessible, comprehensive birth support services to refugee women: evidence-based education; trained support to increase access to prenatal care and patient advocacy; postpartum “Mom’s Circles” calls and home visits; and training for New Americans to provide healthy birth services in their community.

 Population(s) Served